What is your Conflicts of Interest Policy?

-A conflict of interest may arise where an action taken by us could be seen to compromise or conflict with the best interests of our advisers, intermediaries and customers.
+This is a summary of Aegon UK's policy on how it manages conflicts of interest overall across its UK business.
+A conflict of interest may arise where an action taken by us could be seen to compromise or conflict with the best interests of our advisers and customers.
 We’re completely transparent about where conflicts of interest can arise and our policy to deal with them.

 Business entertainment and gifts

-From time to time we may receive or provide corporate hospitality and gifts from/to advisers/intermediaries, service providers and suppliers.
-We have a strict policy regarding the receipt or provision of gifts and business entertainment and you can find more details about this in our Anti-Bribery and Corruption policy.
+From time to time we may receive or provide corporate hospitality and gifts from/to service providers and suppliers.
+We may also receive these from financial advisers.
+We have a strict policy regarding the receipt or provision of gifts and business entertainment.
 A disciplinary process may be enforced if this policy isn't strictly adhered to.

 To enable our investment services, parts of Aegon may pay fees to third parties for services relating to the maintenance of investor accounts.
-Fees may also be paid to third party technology providers who offer investors access to trade on our platforms through their advisers’/intermediaries’ website.
+Fees may also be paid to third-party technology providers who offer investors access to trade on our platforms through their financial advisers’ website.

-We may provide certain monetary and non-monetary benefits to advisers/intermediaries who use our platforms.
-These benefits are provided on the strict understanding that they’ll enable advisers and intermediaries to:
+We may provide certain monetary and non-monetary benefits to financial advisers who use our platforms.
+These benefits are provided on the strict understanding that they’ll enable financial advisers to: